In the performance and presentation of their Bachelor’s thesis, the students have demonstrated that they can:

 The final grade is given by the BSc committee, as a weighted grade based on 3 individual grades for:

 The committee will base these grades on the quality of the work performed (the quality level), the final report, the final presentation.

 The official requirements of the composition of the BSc committee are in article B6 of the EER BSc EE:

 - The chair shall appoint a supervisory committee consisting of at least three persons.
 The committee consists of the daily supervisor, an assistant professor or associate professor or full professor of the chosen research chair and a member not being a member of the research chair involved (sometimes called an external member).

 - The supervisory committee shall include at least two examiners.

 The Bachelor’s thesis is 15 ECTS credits.
 Students who commence a Bachelor’s thesis in a particular department (academic Chair) are required to reach agreements on the timeframe beforehand.
-This entails that students agree on a final deadline, taking account of any other activities that may run parallel to the Bachelor’s thesis (such as modules).
-A deadline may be exceeded by a maximum of two weeks and has as consequence that the maximum attainable grade is a 6.
+This entails that students agree on a final deadline, taking into account any other activities that may run parallel to the Bachelor’s thesis (such as modules).
+Students who do not pass the first attempt of their Bachelor’s thesis are given two weeks to improve it and as a consequence, the maximum attainable grade will be a 6.0.